robdefeo/mlpk/unsorted.md

 If a neural network can theoretically approximate anything why does model architecture and activations even matter?
 It would take an impossibly long time to complete a satisfactory calculation.

-The goal of machine learning is to produce models that generalize to previously unseen data. !!!!

 Select the most appropriate class based on 2+ options, results in a single answer of a class to a problem.
 E.g. is a Plane